khaors/geocompr/main.md

 #> [1] "geo_code"   "name"       "all"        "bicycle"    "foot"
 #> [6] "car_driver" "train"      "geometry"
 ```

+The result is an updated `zones` dataset that contains new columns representing the total number of trips originating in each zone in the study area (almost 1/4 of a million) and their mode of travel (by bicycle, foot, car and train).
+The geographic distribution of trip origins is illustrated with a choropleth map in Figure \@ref(fig:zones).
+This shows that between 0 and 5,000 trips originate from zones in the study area, with higher numbers of trips being made by people living near the centre of Bristol and fewer on the outskirts.
+Why is this?
+Remember that we are only dealing with *intra-regional* trips:
+the low trip numbers in the outskirts of the region can be explained by the fact that many people in these peripheral zones will travel to other regions.

 <div class="figure" style="text-align: center">
 <img src="https://user-images.githubusercontent.com/1825120/34133431-8514e494-e44c-11e7-93e2-819ff81ea5ca.png" alt="Regional boundaries (the thick black line represents the Travel to Work Area (TTWA), the thinner black boundary represents the OSM boundary) for Bristol and the number of people working in the (TTW) per zone."  />